dundemo/mnowatch/README.md

 INSTALLATION

-0) Install a dashd , and put dash-cli (along with any other script's dependacies) into your path.
+0) Download dashd (https://www.dash.org/get-dash/) and install it into a Linux system.
+Then put dash-cli (along with any other script's dependencies) into your execution path.
 1) Download the git files of mnowatch and put them into a directory named some_path_of_your_choice/bin.
 2) Edit the scripts mnowatch.sh and ssdeepit.sh and change whatever is needed there (instructions inside the scripts)
 3) Run the script TWICE.